Waffle House has been in the news lately –for all the wrong reasons.

 Mississippi: Waffle House employee killed over cigarette

 In November, waitress Julie Brightwell, who worked at a Biloxi Waffle House was fatally shot in the head over Thanksgiving weekend.
-All she did was ask customer and former firefighter not to smoke.
+All she did was ask customer and former firefighter Johnny Max Mount not to smoke.
 He now faces a charge of first-degree in Brightwell's murder.

 Georgia: Robbers steal from Waffle House and from workers, too